zenzike/effective/docs/Nondet.md

-``Controlling Search in Declarative Programs'' by Hanus and Steiner, 1998, and the technique is implemented using effect handlers in ``Heuristics Entwined with Handlers Combined'' by Schrijvers, Wu, Desouter and Demoen , 2014.
+``Controlling Search in Declarative Programs'' by Hanus and Steiner, 1998, and the technique is implemented using effect handlers in ``Heuristics Entwined with Handlers Combined'' by Schrijvers, Wu, Desouter and Demoen, 2014.

 ```haskell